Conference, 3–5 June 2021

-This conference has been cancelled due to the current regulations concerning public events in regards to the coronavirus.
-The conference will take place at a later date in Spring 2021, which will be communicated on this website.
+The 2020 edition of this conference has been cancelled due to the current regulations concerning public events in regards to the coronavirus.
+The conference will take place from 3 -5 June 2021.

 Department of Film Studies, University of Zurich, Switzerland